Table of Contents:

 There are three types of punching:

-• Nibbling: Nibbling, also known as notching, is a process where multiple overlapping punches are used to gradually remove material from the sheet metal.
-It’s often used to create irregular shapes and internal cutouts.
+- Nibbling: Also known as notching, involves using multiple overlapping punches to gradually remove material from the sheet metal.
+Manufacturers often use it to create irregular shapes and internal cutouts.

 Step 3: Pressing Rivet